Ladies' Days, 10.15am - 2.45pm.

 Leave after lunch if you need to for school runs or stay for last shorter session, finishing approx 2.45pm.

 £26.00 includes a 2 course lunch.
-If you can also make a donation towards our speaker costs, please add that to the event fee above or use the button below to donate only.
+If you can also make a small donation towards our speaker fees, that would help with our running costs.
 Thank you.

 SCROLL DOWN for upcoming dates!